scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 This is why "we all know it's broken" is not a budget.
 Consensus is inexpensive and receives a corresponding valuation during capital allocation.
 Remediation competes against features, and features usually arrive with a revenue story.
 Remediation arrives with an avoided-loss story: money the organization hopes not to lose, incidents it hopes not to have, engineer-hours it hopes not to waste, and customers it hopes not to anger.
 None of these photographs especially well for highlighting on the quarter's celebration deck.

+For purposes of the present model, no executive is assumed to be deliberately suppressing remediation, manipulating a reporting boundary, or protecting a quarterly metric at the expense of long-horizon system health.
+This is the conventional blameless-postmortem assumption: not a claim that bad faith is empirically absent, but a methodological convenience permitting the analysis to proceed without immediately activating the defensive mechanisms being modeled.

-The CFO is not the villain in this account.
-Indeed, the mechanism depends upon the CFO behaving rationally.
+The assumption is conservative.
+If the observed failure mode can arise without malice, incompetence, or deliberate concealment, then the introduction of any such terms can only enlarge the feasible pathology space.
+The CFO therefore need not be the villain in this account.
+Indeed, the mechanism is more interesting when Finance is behaving rationally.
 Finance cannot allocate capital against an instrument it cannot price, and “the engineers have stopped saying if and started saying when” is an unusually difficult input to a discounted-cash-flow model.
 The dysfunction lies in the absence of a common unit.
 The GUM expresses many variables as unitless, regularized proxies; Finance measures in dollars; and technical debt is denominated in a third currency that nobody accepts at the register.

 The relevant financial boundary is therefore not whether a dysfunction is *real*, nor even whether it is *acknowledged*.
 It is whether the dysfunction can be rendered **financially legible**: transformed into a proposition that survives contact with the capital-allocation process.
 Section IV assigns this transformation its own coefficient and then subjects it to the same treatment as every other GUM variable unfortunate enough to acquire notation.